cysouw/graphicalgrammar/text/english.md

 page 10: elements of a sentence:

 > 7. The component parts of a sentence are called its elements.
 > 8. Asentence may contain five distinct elements.
-Of these, two are indispensable to its formation, and are hence called principaL ELEMENTS.
+Of these, two are indispensable to its formation, and are hence called PRINCIPAL ELEMENTS.
 The other three are dependent on these, and are hence called SUBORDINATE ELEMENTS.
 > 9. Each of these five elements may take three distinct forms, called the first, second, and third classes of the elements. [@greene1848: 10]